-Looking for a great summer beer in Switzerland?
-With the growing number of Swiss breweries, I decided to sample a selection of beers to discover my current favorites (a difficult task, I know!).
-Based on my unscientific research, here are five of my top picks for summertime beers in Switzerland, in no particular order (Please note: To be honest, I typically prefer what’s referred to as “lawnmower beer,” so the following list reflects my preference for more blonde or lager-style beers).
+Looking for a great Swiss beer for summer?
+With the growing number of breweries in Switzerland, I decided to sample a selection of beers to discover my current favorites (a difficult task, I know!).
+Based on my unscientific research, here are five of my top picks for summertime beers in Switzerland, in no particular order (Please note: To be honest, I typically prefer what’s referred to as “lawn mower beer,” so the following list reflects my preference for more blonde or lager-style beers).

 1. Namur Express from La Nébuleuse

 My husband initially picked up a few bottles of Namur Express at Mise en bière, when we were in Lausanne to check out an art exhibition.
 Back at home, I liked the taste of it right away.
 Then, I found this same Belgian-style beer from Nébuleuse on the menu when I attended a beer and cheese event at Les Mangeurs (Please note: this establishment has since closed) in Geneva, with a fascinating talk given by Alessandra Roversi.
 I still really liked it the second time, this time paired with a soft, raw milk cheese.

 2. Blond from Unser Bier

 Type: Organic blonde